iPod Wish List

 Overall, I’ve been quite pleased with my iPod.
-However, like most tech-heads, I do have my :scare: power user :/scare: features I’d like to see.
+However, like most tech-heads, I do have my power user

 I leave my iPod on shuffle by song all the time; I basically treat it as a personal radio.
 I like being surprised with what the next song will be - often it is a really bizarre playlist (Lyle Lovett to Eminem to Indigo Girls to Frank Sinatra is a combination you rarely hear on the radio).